Kenosha, Wisconsin: 20th century

 Kenosha was home to large automotive factories which fueled its economy during the 20th century.
 Between 1902 and 1988, Kenosha produced millions of automobiles and trucks including makes and models such as Jeffery, Rambler, Nash, Hudson, LaFayette, and American Motors Corporation (AMC).
 In May 1954, Nash acquired Detroit-based Hudson and the new firm was named American Motors Corporation.
 A 47 acre westside park and an elementary school are named for Charles W. Nash.
-A prototype steam car was built in Kenosha by the Sullivan-Becker engineering firm in 1900.
+A prototype steam car was built in Kenosha by Robert Symmonds, Jr., John Sullivan, and Louis Larsen in 1900.
 Two years later, the Thomas B. Jeffery Company, builders of the Sterling bicycle, began production of the Rambler runabout.
 In 1902, Rambler and Oldsmobile were the first cars to employ mass-production techniques.
 The 1903 Rambler was also the first US-built production automobile to use a steering wheel, rather than the then-common tiller-controlled steering.
 Auto executive Charles W. Nash purchased Jeffery in 1916 and the new company became Nash Motors.

 In partnership with French automaker Renault, AMC manufactured several models in Kenosha in the early 1980s, including the Alliance, which won the 1983 "Car of The Year" award from Motor Trend.
 Two decades earlier, AMC's 1963 Rambler Classic had also received the award.
-In 1987, Renault sold its controlling interest in AMC to Chrysler Corporation, which had already contracted with AMC for the production of its M-body midsized cars at the Kenosha plant.
+In 1987, Renault sold its controlling interest in AMC to Chrysler Corporation, which had already contracted with AMC for the production of its M-body mid-sized cars at the Kenosha plant.
 The AMC Lakefront plant (1960–1988), a smaller facility, was demolished in 1990 (a chimney-demolition ceremony that June drew 10,000 spectators) and was redeveloped into HarborPark.
 The area now hosts lakeside condominiums, a large recreational marina, numerous parks and promenades, sculptures, fountains, the Kenosha Public Museum, and the Civil War Museum, all of which are connected by the Kenosha Electric Railway streetcar system.

 Like other Rust Belt cities, Kenosha deindustrialized in the 1980s, causing it to gradually transition into a services-based economy.
 In the 2010s, the city and surrounding county have benefited from an expanding economy and increased job growth.

 In 1973, residents in the Town of Pleasant Prairie sought to have territory annexed and rezoned to allow for the industrial development of agricultural property.
 In the ensuing legal battle between Kenosha and Pleasant Prairie, the town accused the city of improperly coercing or bribing agricultural property owners to file for rezoning and annexation in order to obtain city water and electric services that could not be provided by the town.
 The town argued that industrial development would jeopardize the town's residential nature.
 The court found the annexation proper, with no illicit bribes or improper conduct by the city.

 In June 1993, the city installed reproductions of the historic Sheridan LeGrande street lights that were specially designed for Kenosha by Westinghouse Electric in 1928; these can be seen on Sixth Avenue between 54th Street and 59th Place.